-We would highly recommend for future adoptive parents to communicate with each other, know what you are willing to accept and what you do not desire.
-Our agency has a list questionnaire that goes through behavioral, physical and medical conditions that you are willing to accept.
+We would highly recommend for future adoptive parents to communicate with each other, know what they are willing to accept and what you do not desire.
+Our agency has a listing questionnaire that goes through behavioral, physical, and medical conditions that you are willing to accept.
 Make sure you are surrounded by family members who are willing to help so you can still “date” your spouse.
 Know that there are post-adoption services and respite available; adoptive parents are not alone.

 What are some myths about adoption you wish you could dispel?

 Myths we would like to dispel . . .
 Adoption doesn’t have to cost $30,000.
 Children adopted from the state of CPS . . . there is no cost associated.
 All children who have been in foster care do not have “something wrong with them.”